aluveitie/RyzenMacPro/README.md

 ## Content

+### Config

+For BIOS 2.30
+ - RebuildAppleMemoryMap: Yes
+ - SetupVirtualMap: No
+ - SyncRuntimePermissions: Yes

+For BIOS 2.00:
+- RebuildAppleMemoryMap: No
+- SetupVirtualMap: Yes
+- SyncRuntimePermissions: No

 `BigSurInstall-config.plist` has a minimal set of kexts and settings which should get the MacOS 11 installer running.

 ### ACPI